There are over a thousand things that can trigger your car’s “Service Engine Soon” or “Check Engine” light.

 It is possible to drive a vehicle that has an EVAP leak.
 But you should avoid that as much as possible.
 Why?
 For starters, it will pollute the environment.

 Start by visually inspecting the gas cap, fuel tank, EVAP canister, vapor lines, and filler neck for leaks.
-Make sure the vehicle is not running and the vent solenoids are closed.
+Make sure the vehicle is not running, and the vent solenoids are closed.
+You will also need an evaporative leak detector for a manual test.

 Proceed to examine the pressure in the fuel pressure sensor.
 With the vent valve and purge valve closed, watch how the pressure changes.

-If it drops then you have an EVAP leak, but if it doesn’t it means your EVAP system is working perfectly.
+If it drops, you have an EVAP leak, but if it doesn’t, your EVAP system is working perfectly.

 A more straightforward way of testing for EVAP leaks is by using a scan tool.
 In addition to other functions, OBD2 scanners check EVAP systems to ensure that hydrocarbons don’t escape into the atmosphere.